Pioneer of Ayurveda in the West

-Dr. Marc Halpern, D.C.,C.A.S.,P.K.S., (Ayurvedacharya) is one of the pioneers of Ayurveda in the West and is considered to be a pre-eminent practitioner and teacher of Ayurveda in the United States.
-He is one of the few Westerners ever recognized in both the United States and in India as an authority on the subject of Ayurvedic Medicine and was awarded the All India Award for Best Ayurvedic Physician.
-A pillar in the development of the profession in the United States, he is the co-founder of the National Ayurvedic Medical Association for which he served as Chairman of the National Committee on Ayurvedic Education from its inception in 2000 until 2005.
-He is also a co-founder of the California Association of Ayurvedic Medicine.
-A Doctor of Chiropractic with post-graduate certification in Holistic Medicine, Dr. Halpern has studied with many noted teachers from India and the United States.
+He is one of the few Westerners ever recognized in both the United States and in India as an authority on the subject of Ayurveda, and was awarded the All India Award for Best Ayurvedic Physician.
+A pillar in the development of the profession in the United States, he is the co-founder of the National Ayurvedic Medical Association for which he served as Chairman of the National Committee on Ayurvedic Education.
+He is also a co-founder of the California Association of Ayurvedic Medicine and the National Council on Ayurvedic Education.

 The profession of Ayurveda is growing very fast.
 More and more people are looking toward holistic alternatives.
 Ayurveda is the most complete form of holistic medicine practiced in the world today.
 I think the future is very bright.